lucas-viera/qr-generator/README.md

 ## Project implementation

-This project is implemented used vanilla Javascript and Tailwind for the style.
+This project is implemented used vanilla `Javascript` and `Tailwind` for the style.

+Nice `ToDo` in the future: add a URL shortener aswell as the QR code already generated.

 ### Tailwind CSS